vNeeL-code/A.G.I.-A.S.I./README.md

 - Distributed memory using existing services as storage nodes
 - Consumer UX, not terminal commands

 The best AI on the market is **free**.
-Gemini, Claude, DeepSeek, Grok, Copilot—all offer powerful free tiers.
+Gemini, Claude, DeepSeek, Grok, Meta, Qwen, Copilot—all offer powerful free tiers.
 You don't need subscriptions.
 You need **coordination.**

 ---